sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 #### Functional Requirements

 The requirements are similar to Xcvrd
-* Ledd needs to subscriber to REDIS-DB in each namespace to receive updates of PORT UP/DOWN
+* LeDd needs to subscribe to REDIS-DB in each namespace to receive updates of PORT UP/DOWN.
-* Ledd needs to been modified to be namespace aware.
-The LED monitoring tasks are run per namespace
+* LeDd needs to been modified to be namespace aware.
+The LED monitoring tasks are run per namespace.

 #### Callflow
 ![Front Panel LED](pmon-chassis-images/pmon-chassis-port-led-status.png)